Kraken-CI/website/docs/architecture.md

 - trigger_run
 - trigger_flow

-## ELK
+## ClickHouse & its Proxy
-This is `ELK` stack ie. `Elasticsearch`, `Logstash` and `Kibana`. `Logstash` is used for collecting logs from all agents, `Elasticsearch` is used for storing these logs and exposing them to the `Server` for example for presentin in `UI`.
+`ClickHouse` is a database that is used for storing logs from all Kraken services and from all agents, `ClickHouse Proxy` is used to collect logs, aggregate them and send in batches to `ClickHouse` database.

-`Kibana` is an internal dashboard to `Elasticsearch`.
+## MinIO
+`MinIO` is an object storage database.
+It is used in Kraken to store artifact that are created during jobs execution, to store cache files and to store Git repository bundles.

 ## Agent
 Agent is a service that is run on a machine that is expected to execute jobs.
 Agent can execute jobs directly on the system (locally), or it can encapulate them in e.g. container.
 Currently there are executors for:

 - local
 - Docker